top of page

 OUR MISSION

-To build community partnerships and support local events and activities that celebrate World Oceans Day.
+To build community partnerships and support local events and activities that celebrate World Ocean Day.

 The ocean means many things to many people.